Digital-Anthropic/cloud-labs/terraform/theory/README.md

 ### Plan and Apply Workflow

 Terraform provides a series of commands to manage and apply your infrastructure configurations in a systematic manner.
-Below are the key steps involved in the Terraform workflow, from initializing your workspace to applying the configuration and checking the resources using `virsh`.
+Below are the key steps involved in the Terraform workflow, from initializing your workspace to applying the configuration and checking the outputs(if there are any).

 #### Initialize Terraform Workspace

 Before applying any Terraform configurations, it's essential to initialize the Terraform workspace.

-This step downloads the required provider plugins and initializes the backend.
+This step downloads the required provider plugins and initializes the backend and installs any required modules.

 ```bash
 terraform init